 I decided to put it in the sea so that it makes a dark silhouette, and its scale is uncertain.
 It suggests a human presence in space, almost like a void, or a key-hole onto the space.
 The sculpture is a permanent inhabitant that is always and never there, and it responds to the weather: when it is wet, it turns completely black, when dry, it is a silvery grey.

-Mo i Rana lies less than 100 km below the Arctic circle, in Nordland, the most northerly and least populated region of Norway.
-Mo means hill, Rana is the name of the river.
+Mo i Rana lies less than 100 kilometres below the Arctic circle, in Nordland, the most northerly and least populated region of Norway.
+'Mo' means hill, 'Rana' is the name of the river.
 It was a small community of fishing and farming folk on the estuary of the Rana River on a fjord that leads out to the North Sea.
 All this changed with the discovery of iron in the late nineteenth century.
 German forces in the second world war occupied the town to exploit high load-bearing ore just north and east of Mo i Rana.
 They built a railway that went up to the coast, and the railway split the town.